dtim-upc/spark/README.md

 ### Attribute profiling

 To start a profiling we can use the method `attributeProfile()`from a DataFrame object.
 By default, once a profile is computed, it will be saved in the dataset directory.
 This allows to reuse the profile for future discoveries without having to compute it again.
+While you can use any dataset format, we recommend to use parquet files to compute profiles faster.

 ```
 val dataset = spark.read.csv(...)
+# computes attribute profile
+dataset.attributeProfile()
 # returns a dataframe with the profile information
-dataset.attributeProfile() dataset.getAttributeProfile()
+dataset.getAttributeProfile()
 ```

 ### Join Discovery